partlycrazy/govtech-ukhackathon/index.md

     - infobar:
         title: Hackathon Eligibility
-        description: This hackathon is open to __.
-        Groups of __ are encouraged to join.
+        description: This hackathon is open to __.<br>Groups of __ are encouraged to join.
 If you do not have a group, fret not.
 Channels will be provided for you to team up with other like-minded hackers!
         # TODO

     - infobar: